MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_bind_parameters.md

 ### -field ConnectionType

 The NDIS network interface connection type.
 Use <b>NET_IF_CONNECTION_DEDICATED</b> for a typical Ethernet
      adapter.
-The following valuse are valid:
+The following values are valid: